Jerryblessed/aischolarconnect/README.md

 for run flaskBlog as a desktop app 💯
 ## Installation guide on Azure cloud web app creation ⬇️
 clone repository

 Go to the Azure

 Signup and Login

 click on 'create a resource'

 click on 'create Web App'

-select code radio button for 'publish'
+Select code radio button for 'publish'

 Fill in instance name

-Select runtime stack as Python3.11 create database as MySQL  💾 configure github and select repo which contains the code Review and create project 📁 wait for it to build then run the app using the created projects link 💯
+Select runtime stack as Python3.11

+create database as MySQL  💾

+configure github and select repo which contains the code

+Review and create project 📁

+wait for it to build then run the app using the created projects link 💯
 ## Installation guide to create speech-to-text AI ⬇️
 click on Azure AI services

 select 'speech-services' and follow thorugh the step similar to installation guide for web app creation